The First Near-Infrared Transmission Spectrum of HIP 41378 f, a Low-Mass Temperate Jovian World in a Multi-Planet System: Light Curve Fits

 \section{Light Curve Fits}

 To extract the 1.1-1.7 $\mu$m transmission spectrum, we fit the transit light curves using the fitting routine detailed in \citet{Kirk17,Kirk18,Kirk19,Kirk21} and \citet{Alam21}.
 Briefly, we modeled the analytic transit light curves \citep{Mandel02} using {\tt Batman} \citep{batman} and implemented a Gaussian process (GP) with the {\tt george} code \citep{Ambikasaran14} to model noise in the data.
-We fixed the non-linear limb darkening coefficients to the theoretical values from 3D stellar models \citep{Magic15}.
+We fixed the non-linear limb darkening coefficients to the theoretical values from 3D stellar models \citep{Magic15}, assuming stellar properties consistent with \citet{santerne_et_al2019} ($\rm T_{eff}$=6320\,K, log(g)=4.294, [Fe/H]=-0.1).

-To fit the white light curve, we fixed the system parameters to those in \citealt{santerne_et_al2019} ($\rm P$=542.07975 days, $\rm a/R_\star$=231.417, $i$=89.971$^{\circ}$, $e$=0).
+To fit the white light curve (1.104-1.661\,$\mu$m), we fixed the system parameters to those in \citealt{santerne_et_al2019} ($\rm P$=542.07975 days, $\rm a/R_\star$=231.417, $i$=89.971$^{\circ}$, $e$=0).
 We fit for the time of mid-transit $\rm T_{0}$, the scaled planetary radius $\rm R_p/R_\star$, and the GP hyperparameters.
 For the white light curve, we used three squared-exponential GP kernels with the orbital phase of HST, the wavelength shift in the stellar spectra, and time as the three input vectors -- after standardizing each (subtracting the mean and dividing by the standard deviation to put each on a common scale).
 We fit for the natural logarithm of the inverse length-scale for each kernel, in addition to the amplitude of the GP and a white noise term.
 The GP was therefore described by five free hyperparameters.
 We placed truncated uniform-in-log-space priors on the GP hyperparameters.
 The amplitude was bounded between 0.01 and $100\times$ the out-of-transit variance and the length scales were bounded between the minimum spacing and $3\times$ the maximum spacing of the standardized input vectors.
 The white noise term was bounded between 0.1 and 1000\,ppm.